 - How to book awards: Book online at turkishairlines.com using the instructions above or over the phone at 1-800-874-8875 or via email

 - Key warnings: Turkish is sometimes unable to see Star Alliance availability for no explicable reason.
-However, Turkish allows a hold for long enough for points to transfer from Citi.
-For this reason, it is strongly recommended that you get your desired itinerary on hold via phone or email before transferring points.
+Turkish allows awards to be put on hold, so if you can not see the award you want online, you should get an itinerary on hold via phone or email before transferring points.

 - Transfer from: Capital One, Citi ThankYou points, Marriott Bonvoy